FudanDISC/DISC-FinLLM/README.md

 ```
 @misc{yue2023disclawllm,
-    title={DISC-LawLLM: Fine-tuning Large Language Models for Intelligent Legal Services},
+    title={DISC-FinLLM: A Chinese Financial Large Language Model based on Multiple Experts Fine-tuning},
-    author={Shengbin Yue and Wei Chen and Siyuan Wang and Bingxuan Li and Chenchen Shen and Shujun Liu and Yuxuan Zhou and Yao Xiao and Song Yun and Xuanjing Huang and Zhongyu Wei},
+    author={Wei Chen and Qiushi Wang and Zefei Long and Xianyin Zhang and Zhongtian Lu and Bingxuan Li and Siyuan Wang and Jiarong Xu and Xiang Bai and Xuanjing Huang and Zhongyu Wei
+},
     year={2023},
-    eprint={2309.11325},
+    eprint={2310.15205},
     archivePrefix={arXiv},
     primaryClass={cs.CL}
 }